johncassil/stringr.plus/README.md

 #> [1] TRUE
 ```

-Likewise, it’s helpful to detect if a string contains any patterns from
+Likewise, sometimes it’s helpful to detect if a string contains **any**
-a list of patterns.
+patterns from a list of patterns.

 ``` r
 #str_detect_multiple with the "or" method ensures at least one of patterns must be found to return TRUE: